Schengen Area: Passport stamp

+If a third-country national is refused entry to the Schengen Area, the border official is required to affix an entry stamp in the travel document, cancel the stamp by an indelible cross in black ink and write the letter corresponding to the reason for the refusal of entry to the right-hand side of the cancelled stamp.

+By contrast, if a border official has affixed a stamp in a travel document by mistake (as opposed to a refusal of entry), the stamp can be annulled by drawing two parallel lines through the top left-hand corner.
+The same applies if a stamp has to be annulled for some other non-prejudicial reason, such as where a passenger who has been processed through juxtaposed controls does not then travel for some reason, such as the cancellation of their train.

 Stays in excess of 90 days

 For stays in the Schengen Area as a whole which exceed 90 days, a third-country national will need to hold either a long-stay visa for a period no longer than a year, or a residence permit for longer periods.
 A long-stay visa is a national visa but is issued in accordance with a uniform format.
 It entitles the holder to enter the Schengen Area and remain in the issuing state for a period longer than 90 days but no more than one year.
 If a Schengen state wishes to allow the holder of a long-stay visa to remain there for longer than a year, the state must issue him or her with a residence permit.

 The holder of a long-stay visa or a residence permit is entitled to move freely within other states which compose the Schengen Area for a period of up to three months in any half-year.
 Third-country nationals who are long-term residents in a Schengen state may also acquire the right to move to and settle in another Schengen state without losing their legal status and social benefits.